 Ben Edmunds is a brewmaster and beer educator.
 He studied brewing at the Siebel Institute and completed his formal training at Doemens Academy in Munich.
-He is one of the brewers at Breakside Brewery in NE Portland.
-He founded Oregon Beer Odyssey, a company that offers formal classes in beer tasting and appreciation, in 2010 as a venue for spreading the gospel of good beer to as many people as will listen.
+He is the lead brewmaster at Breakside Brewery in Portland and Milwaukie, Oregon.
+He founded Oregon Beer Odyssey, a company that offered formal classes in beer tasting and appreciation, in 2010 as a venue for spreading the gospel of good beer to as many people as will listen.
 One day, he hopes to open a craft brewery in Havana, Cuba.

 Ben Kilduff I’m 37 years old.
 I have lived in Portland, OR my whole life, and have been into craft beer for 3 years.
 Since turning 21 ,that is fifteen years of catching up to do.
 Since being enlightened to the world of craft beer, I have delved into homebrewing.
 I am still a novice, though, and have a lot of more to learn, but I love it.
 I have also gotten into cellaring beer.
 Like a squirrel, I stow away only the best “nuts” in the crawl space of my house.
 To add or subtract from treasure trove, I have to take everything out of the utility closet and peel open a square of carpet, floor and insulation.
 This is an amazing hobby!
 There is always something new to try, or some seasonal release beer that I couldn’t get enough of the last time it was out.
 Sometimes I have to bolt from the bottle shop before I but everything in sight.
 The people are also what makes this hobby so much fun.
 Beer geeks in general are very willing to share a special beer or relay their geekdom with anyone who wants to listen.So, cheers to the beer geeks – I am proud to be in your company!In addition to beer I am a big baseball fan.
 Go RED SOX!